 Thousands of children take part in martial arts, and its popularity is expanding at an incredible rate.
 Safeguarding and child protection is one area that is critical to get right.

-It includes instructors and young people talking about why safeguarding is important and how to introduce safeguarding procedures in your club.
+This video introduces safeguarding for martial arts clubs or organisations with children and young people participating in their activities.
+Instructors and young people talking about why safeguarding is important and how to introduce safeguarding procedures in your club.

 10 reasons for good safeguarding and child-protection practice

 Many of these points apply to any sport or activity.

 1 – It's part of your legal duty of care

 Working Together to Safeguard Children (HM Government, 2018; PDF) is government guidance that explains how safeguarding and child protection should work in England.

 It makes it clear that anyone delivering activities for children has a duty of care to those children.
 This includes having child protection policies and procedures in place.

 Children have a right to participate in martial arts in a safe and fun environment.
 Adults who take their safeguarding responsibilities seriously help to create a safe and welcoming environment.

 3 – To help make yours a 'fit for purpose' club or organisation

 Ensure your club or activity is safe and has the relevant safeguarding measures in place, for further information see our putting safeguards in place page.